FinalsClub/karmaworld/README.md

 ## Completing the Virtual Machine with Fabric

+*Notice* Fabric might not run properly if you presently in a virtualenv.
+`deactivate` prior to running fab commands.

 1. On the virtual machine, type `cd karmanotes` to get into the code repository.

 1. In the code repo of the VM, type `fab -H 127.0.0.1 first_deploy`